leakydishes/e-waste-uom-hub/README.md

 - Guidance for filling out the request is insufficient—existing guides are generic and not step-by-step.
 - ServiceNow sends confirmation emails with ticket IDs; staff can track updates via email or the dashboard.

+## Challenges identified
+- The system is not intuitive, the team witnessed redundant paths to find the correct service.
+Additionally, it is unclear with distinctions between services.
+- E-waste is not a top-level category and is buried within broader menus, potentially causing users to miss it.
+- No prompt appears to guide users when confidential items may be included in an E-waste request.
+- The process is confusing and inefficient, especially for average or new staff unfamiliar with the portal structure and ticket request

 ## Solution  - Modular e-waste hub
 - Increase awareness (E-waste wall hubs in same locations as confidential document bins for staff access), clear visual signage.
 - Unify external Partnerships